-Currently different definitions of dependants apply for superannuation, employment termination payments, death benefit termination payments, and the increased lump sum death benefit (i.e. the anti-detriment payment) associated with Section 295-485 under the Income Tax Assessment Act 1997 (ITAA97).
+Currently different definitions of dependants apply for superannuation, employment termination payments and death benefit termination payments.
 People do not understand different concepts of "dependant" or the taxation implications associated with these concepts.
 The provisions regarding dependency in superannuation law result in unnecessary complexity and can be a disincentive to fund for retirement via the superannuation system.